History

 101 third form students attended the school’s very first assembly in C block, as at the time it was the only building completed of the planned four single-storey blocks capable of accommodating 600 pupils.
 Kaikorai Valley road itself was a narrow, gravelled, corrugated country lane, deeply pitted by the continual battering received from heavy trucks and earth moving equipment.

-t this inaugural assembly, the school’s first Principal, Mr Rex Maslin, introduced the six other staff members and the Board Chairman, Professor Guy Manton, explained to the pupils that their school motto, ‘Quaerite et invenietis’, meant “seek and you shall find.”
+At this inaugural assembly, the school’s first Principal, Mr Rex Maslin, introduced the six other staff members and the Board Chairman, Professor Guy Manton, explained to the pupils that their school motto, ‘Quaerite et invenietis’, meant “seek and you shall find.”
 The official opening ceremony of the school did not take place until November, once the assembly hall and A block were completed.
 This was a unique event, not only in the history of the school itself, but also in the history of education in Dunedin; KVHS was the first co-educational and multi-course school of its kind in Otago.
 Instead of being a single, large multi-storeyed building, it had been based on the relatively new cluster principle, where the classrooms were grouped in several single-story blocks.

-the 1990s one of the most significant developments in thistory of the school was the amalgamation of Kaikorai Valley High School and Kenmure Intermediate School to form Kaikorai Valley College, one of the country’s first urban based, non integrated, co-educational Year 7 to 13 colleges.
+the 1990s one of the most significant developments in this story of the school was the amalgamation of Kaikorai Valley High School and Kenmure Intermediate School to form Kaikorai Valley College, one of the country’s first urban based, non integrated, co-educational Year 7 to 13 colleges.
 The merger included an exciting refurbishment of C block as a dedicated homeroom base for the younger students and their staff.
 The Minister of Education, Wyatt Creech, officially launched Kaikorai Valley College on 4 June, 1997, following a formal welcome to the school.

 Major recent building developments have included the construction of a new, full sized gymnasium in 2006, which is often used by the All Blacks for pre-test training purposes; a custom designed, special needs facility, named the Helen Brathwaite Centre; a spacious, modern administration and reception area, which was officially opened by the then Prime Minister, John Key, in November 2012; state of the art music classrooms, practice rooms and recording studio; and the creation of a new whare pukapuka (library) and study centre.